nael8r/How-To-Write-An-LLVM-Register-Allocator/README.md

 # How-To-Write-An-LLVM-Register-Allocator
-This repository contains a tutorial for a quick start in how to wirite a register allocator using LLVM
+This repository contains a tutorial for a quick start in how to write a register allocator using LLVM

 This tutorial shows how to write a register allocator using the LLVM infrastructure, extending the `RegAllocBase` interface.